seaa/chartIt/README.md

 ## What is this?

-A server that provides and API to generate charts from custom data, and returns the image base64 representation to use on web apps.
+A server that provides an API to generate charts from custom data, and returns the image base64 representation to be used on web apps.

 ChartIt uses [chartjs-node](https://github.com/vmpowerio/chartjs-node) to render [chartjs](https://github.com/chartjs/Chart.js) charts server-side.